 Health system planning to reflect trends in health care are essential if we are to meet the demands of this rising epidemic and to ensure that health systems have the possibility to deliver quality care required for those living with diabetes.
 This approach requires active participation of leaders in health systems as well as policy and decision makers at the national level.
 Patients and patient organizations are increasingly playing a greater role in more innovative planning, designing, and implementing of care models [94].
 Foresight in education planning, for medical specialist training as well as training for health care professionals to ensure a skilled care team, can meet the needs of complex patient profiles.
-The World Health Organization and European Observatory on Health Systems and Policies offer best-practice examples of innovation across
+The World Health Organization and European Observatory on Health Systems and Policies offer best-practice examples of innovation across TABLE 8.

-TABLE 8.
 Roadblocks and possible solutions on treatment and approaches to care

-Action Needed by Target Group Roadblock Survey Responses Key Action Area and Possible Solution Key Action Area Patients, carers and families, patient organizations, and civil societies Patients unnecessary fear of the side effects of treatment or feeling that medication is not needed Difficulty in changing attitudes and behaviors to adhere to a new lifestyle to reduce risk factors Survey rounds 1 and 2: 76% and 87% Survey round 2: 94% Support and invest in infrastructure to create "expert patients" particularly in treatment of CVD Education and active interventions as an approach to care to supporting behavior change Education Health systems and health care professionals Lack of support and full understanding in the difficulties faced to modify behaviors among those living with diabetes and CVD New Lack of appropriate time and system support in delivery of care teams Survey round 2: 88% Support collaboration and teamwork.
-Follow an integrated education approach across specialty areas and with the entire care team Strengthening collaboration Lack of consistency in the approach to care particularly for first-line treatment Lack of supporting evidence on combination therapy approaches Improve health care systems for the systematic delivery of high-quality care following evidence-based guidelines Education Changing demographics of diabetes as a disease across the life span, especially with raising numbers of diagnosis of children and adolescents with type 2 diabetes and those living long with type 2 diabetes, where evidence from clinical trials to guide therapy is still being built New New research is needed Improve coordination and efforts across clinical trial teams Research Policy and leaders in cardiovascular Lack of clear, concise, targeted information to patients on the importance of adherence to treatment of CVD Survey rounds 1 and 2: 97% and 92% Improve early intervention programs following initial first-line treatment Communication health affordability Lack of adherence to medication due to accessibility Survey rounds 1 and 2: 87% and 78% Survey round 2: 89% Survey rounds 1 and 2: 94% and 84% Investigate national initiatives and strategies to improve access to quality affordable evidence-based medicines and treatment programs (free or subsidized medicines) Leadership and Agency countries within the European Observatory Policy Brief Series [95].
+Target Group Roadblock Survey Responses Key Action Area and Possible Solution Key Action Area Patients, carers and families, patient organizations, and civil societies is not needed Survey rounds 1 and 2: 76% and 87% Survey round 2: 94% Support and invest in infrastructure to create "expert patients" particularly in treatment of CVD Education and active interventions as an approach to care to supporting behavior change Education Health systems and health care professionals Lack of support and full understanding in the difficulties faced to modify behaviors among those living with diabetes and CVD New Lack of appropriate time and system support in delivery of care teams Survey round 2: 88% Support collaboration and teamwork.
+Follow an integrated education approach across specialty areas and with the entire care team Strengthening collaboration Lack of consistency in the approach to care particularly for first-line treatment Lack of supporting evidence on combination therapy approaches Improve health care systems for the systematic delivery of high-quality care following evidence-based guidelines Education Changing demographics of diabetes as a disease across the life span, especially with raising numbers of diagnosis of children and adolescents with type 2 diabetes and those living long with type 2 diabetes, where evidence from clinical trials to guide therapy is still being built New New research is needed Improve coordination and efforts across clinical trial teams Research Policy and leaders Lack of clear, concise, targeted information Survey rounds 1 and 2: 97% Improve early intervention programs Communication in cardiovascular to patients on the importance of adherence to treatment of CVD and 92% following initial first-line treatment health affordability and 78% Survey round 2: 89% Survey rounds 1 and 2: 94% Investigate national initiatives and strategies to improve access to quality affordable evidence-based medicines and treatment programs (free or subsidized medicines) Leadership and Agency countries within the European Observatory Policy Brief Series [95].